ML4LitS/OTAR3088/Entity-Extraction-Modular-pipeline/README.md

 3. Setup your Weight and Bias API key as shown in [Experiment Tracking with Weight and Bias](#experiment-tracking-with-weight-and-bias) section

+## Updates
+- Direct dataset loading from Hugging Face Hub is now supported.
+- Optional test split for Hugging Face datasets is integrated into the HF pipeline (note: Flair still requires all three splits: train, validation, test).
+- Expanded evaluation metrics using nervaluate, enabling fine-grained analysis of model performance, including:
+   - Partial matches
+   - Per-entity metrics
+   - Hallucinated/Spurrious entries
+   - Other task-specific insights

+- Inference script (`inference.py`) is now included in the pipeline for easy evaluation/inference using an already trained model and a test dataset

 ##  Future Enhancements
-- Future iterations of this pipeline are planned to include:
+Future iterations of this pipeline are planned to include:

-- Direct data loading from the Hugging Face Hub.
+- Advanced finetuning strategies such as Layerwise learning rate, Adaptive finetuning, Parameter efficient finetuning tricks, etc

-- Support for optional test sets for Hugging Face data.
+- Support for Active learning/Human-in-the-loop

-- Integration of additional evaluation metrics and visualisations.

-- Support for more model architectures and pre-trained models.
+- Support for LLM prompting and finetuning.